Accelerating students through concurrent enrollment

 - Have a 2.0 or higher grade point average and not need remedial course work

-- Be on track to meet all high school graduation requirements by the end of their senior year.
+- Meet PSD high school graduation requirements by the end of their senior year

 - Complete at least 12 college credits before the end of their senior year